Posts

 Stefano Marzanni – piano

 Astor Piazzolla (1921-1992) was the single most important figure in the history of tango.
 This show features international duo Elena Lorenzi and Stefano Marzanni, who have wowed audiences in 7 Star Arts’ atmospheric ‘Cabaret Beyond Borders’.
-They are joined by prize-winning violinist Emma Arizza and actress/narrator Nesley Fairburn.
+They are joined by prize-winning violinist Emma Arizza and actress Susan Porrett.

 A virtuoso bandoneonist, who regularly performed his own compositions with a variety of ensembles, Piazzolla’s music revolutionized the traditional tango into a new style called nuevo tango, incorporating elements from jazz and classical music.